-- 1. The treaty should be updated to reflect the retirement account provisions in the current OECD and US model treaties.
+- 1. The treaty should specify that the Australian source income of Australian residents is taxable only by Australia. - 2.
+The treaty should be updated to reflect the retirement account provisions in the current OECD and US model treaties.
 Each country should recognise the tax deferred nature of retirement accounts and ensure that moving between countries does not materially alter the tax benefits promised when and where the accounts were established.
 Contributions to and benefits from any form of pension or retirement plan should be exempt from the saving clause.
-At a minimum, SG contributions made on behalf of Australian residents should be taxable only by Australia and excluded from US taxation. - 2.
-The treaty should stipulate that retail investments in one country should not be more punitively taxed in the other country than their own similar domestic investments. - 3.
-The treaty should include a provision that real property located in one country and owned by a resident of that country cannot be taxed by the other country. - 4.
-The treaty should specify that the Australian source income of Australian residents is taxable only by Australia.
+At a minimum, SG contributions made on behalf of Australian residents should be taxable only by Australia and excluded from US taxation. - 3.
+The treaty should stipulate that retail investments in one country should not be more punitively taxed in the other country than their own similar domestic investments.

+4. The treaty should include a provision that real property located in one country and owned by a resident of that country cannot be taxed by the other country.